Skip to content

 before, after, and around hooks are supported.
 They can receive a block directly, or the symbol name of a local method.

-Note execution is halted whenever fail! is called or an exception is raised (so a before block failure won't execute call or after, while an after block failure will make result.ok? be false even though call completed successfully).
+Note execution is halted whenever fail! is called, done! is called, or an exception is raised (so a before block failure won't execute call or after, while an after block failure will make result.ok? be false even though call completed successfully).
+The done! method specifically skips after hooks and any remaining call method execution, but allows around hooks to complete normally.

 For instance, given this configuration: